nickbrandt/GitLab/doc/administration/monitoring/prometheus/gitlab_metrics.md

 | `gitlab_method_call_duration_seconds`                          | `prometheus_metrics_method_instrumentation`                        |
 | `gitlab_view_rendering_duration_seconds`                       | `prometheus_metrics_view_instrumentation`                          |

-## Sidekiq Metrics available for Geo **(PREMIUM)**
+## Sidekiq Metrics

 Sidekiq jobs may also gather metrics, and these metrics can be accessed if the Sidekiq exporter is enabled (e.g. via the `monitoring.sidekiq_exporter` configuration option in `gitlab.yml`.
+These metrics are served from the `/metrics` path on configured the port.

 | Metric                                         | Type    | Since | Description | Labels |
 |:---------------------------------------------- |:------- |:----- |:----------- |:------ |